 The slideshow was shared in the classroom with her teacher and classmates.
 From there grew the idea that I should do a presentation in her class.
 The school had a program where parents were invited to the classroom in order to share their work skills and talk about their profession.
 I automatically jumped on the occasion for a chance to bring nature and photography to the classroom.

-It was the first time I’d ever made a presentation targeted to pre-teen children.
-I must admit it was a little long for them but they were valiant and stayed attentive throughout the slideshow, videos and the question period.
+It was the first time I’d ever made a presentation targeted at pre-teen children.
+I must admit it was a little long for them but they were valiant and stayed attentive throughout the slideshow, videos, and the question period.
 I was really happy that the subject matter, nature, had held their interest.

 We ended the presentation with a group HAKA picture session.
 It would appear they had a little a bit of fun participating in the HAKA, not excluding the teacher, Miss Joss 🙂

 That wasn’t the end of it.
 As Friday rolled around a field trip had been planned and we headed out to the Pro Natura Center of Champ-Pittet.
 Located at the South end of the Grande Cariçaie in Yverdon, the Pro Natura Centre offers a variety of wildlife environments.
-You can observe forest dwelling animals but the heart attraction are the decks along the marshes of the Grande Cariçaie, a nature preserve along Lake Neuchâtel.
+You can observe forest-dwelling animals but the main attraction is the decks along the marshes of the Grande Cariçaie, a nature preserve along Lake Neuchâtel.
 The site offers an observation tower giving you a great view over the marsh area and a hide-out to observe water birds at water level.

 Steve Troletti @ Pro Natura (Grande Cariçaie) with the CEP Students

 The students weren’t empty-handed.
 With the help of the teacher, we acquired two cases of cameras from the Canton of Fribourg School Board.
 Each student had a camera in hand to capture their observations.